-New leaves and fabric that is partially wet can be utilized for controlling the temperature of the area.
-Another thing you should do in the snailery is to forestall passage of harmful creatures like snakes, rodents and some other hurtful animals.
+By and large, snails love to remain in cold and dim spots.
+However, keep the snails liberated from unsafe moisture levels.
+New leaves and fabric that are partially wet can be utilized for controlling the temperature of the area.
+Another thing you should do in the snailery is to forestall the passage of harmful creatures like snakes, rodents, and some other hurtful animals.

 Wire is an incredible answer for fending those creatures off from your snailery or snail pen and the snails.
 You additionally need to get rid of some destructive small ones like termites and other harmful insects.
-By controlling these harmful creatures from the snail farm, you will be able to rear the snails for a long run.
+By controlling these harmful creatures from the snail farm, you will be able to rear the snails in the long run.

 4. Getting Snails for Farming

-Inasmuch as you can get the snails in your compound or from the market, but it is always best to get from the best place for the best outcome.
-In order to get a productive snail farm go well, it is prudent to get snails straightforwardly from the forest as opposed to purchasing from the market or better still buy them from another snail farm.
+Inasmuch as you can get the snails in your compound or from the market, it is always best to get from the best place for the best outcome.
+In order to get a productive snail farm to go well, it is prudent to get snails straightforwardly from the forest as opposed to purchasing from the market or better still buying them from another snail farm.

 5. Feeding the Snails